OceanScript-Devs/OceanScript/Doc/Configuration/configuration.md

 If we were trying to write 'S', we'd look to the right first (``^``), then above (``<``) and then finally add the number of dots equivalent to the number on the right (``...``).
 'S' would therefore be ``^>...``.

-Note: The other files in this directory were only written with the kotlin extension because it makes the characters easier to read with the highlighted syntax.
+Note: The other files in this directory were only written with the gradle extension because it makes the characters easier to read with the highlighted syntax.